 Bandu Market

-Bandu Market is a lively, authentically local wet market on the outskirts of central Chiang Rai, drawing neighbourhood residents and curious travellers alike.
-Unlike tourist-oriented markets, this is firmly a place where locals shop, lending it a genuine and unhurried atmosphere that reflects everyday life in the region.
-Stalls are packed with fresh fruits, vegetables, meat, fish, eggs, and spices, while cooked food vendors serve up cheap and flavourful dishes including fried chicken, coffee, and a wide variety of ready-to-eat Thai food.
-The market is compact but well-stocked, with fresh produce filling the back section and food stalls and general goods towards the front.
-Shoppers can expect local pricing throughout, and vendors are noted for being friendly and approachable.
-It operates across extended hours, making it flexible for different travel schedules, though the market is most active during morning hours when the fresh produce section is at its busiest and selection is at its peak.
-Good to know: This is a traditional wet market, so visitors should wear closed-toe shoes and be prepared for the sights, sounds, and smells typical of fresh meat and fish stalls.
+Situated on the outskirts of central Chiang Rai, this is a firmly local wet market where neighbourhood residents do their everyday shopping rather than a destination tailored to tourists.
+That authenticity is a large part of its appeal, giving visitors a candid glimpse into daily life in the region that more polished markets rarely offer.
+Stalls are packed with fresh fruits, vegetables, meat, fish, eggs, and spices, while cooked food vendors serve up fried chicken, coffee, and a wide range of ready-to-eat Thai dishes at local prices.
+The market is compact but well-stocked, with fresh produce concentrated toward the back and food stalls and general goods toward the front.
+Vendors are consistently noted for being friendly and approachable, and the atmosphere remains unhurried throughout the day.
+Unusually, the market operates around the clock on Sundays, with stalls active even into the evening hours.
+Good to know: The market is most active in the morning, when the fresh produce section is at its fullest and the selection is at its peak.
+As a traditional wet market, visitors should wear closed-toe shoes and come prepared for the sights, smells, and sounds typical of fresh meat and fish stalls.
 Cash is strongly recommended, as most vendors do not accept cards.
 Street parking is available nearby, and a dedicated lot can be found behind the market.

 Experience hints